twitterjs/twitter.js/README.md

 ## Usage

-Fetching details about a twitter user is as easy as this with `twitter.js` library:
+🚀 Fetch details about a twitter user in no time:

 ```js
 import { Client } from 'twitter.js';